The Ultimate Guide for Buying a Child Car Seat in India – Part 1

 Using an ISOFIX makes installation easy and straightforward.
 However, ISOFIX has the following drawbacks:

 a.
 Universality: ISOFIX is not provided in all cars.
 Check the owner’s manual for confirmation.
-You can also check out this page for reference.
+However, most new cars especially with good NCAP ratings do come with Isofix joints.

 b.
 Weight limit: Since ISOFIX systems use fixed anchors, they are subjected to weight limits.
 Most ISOFIX can only be used up to Group 1 seats (convertible seats).
 Do not use ISOFIX for booster seats.